ConvertKit/convertkit-membermouse/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin integrates ConvertKit with Member Mouse.
+This plugin integrates Kit with Member Mouse.

 == Description ==

-[ConvertKit](https://kit.com) makes it easy to capture more leads and sell more products.
+[Kit](https://kit.com) makes it easy to capture more leads and sell more products.
 This plugin makes it a little bit easier for those of us using Member Mouse to subscribe and tag customers that signup for memberships, products or bundles.

-**New to ConvertKit?
-[Creating an account](https://app.kit.com/users/signup?plan=newsletter-free&utm_source=wordpress&utm_term=en_US&utm_content=readme) is 100% free for your first 10,000 subscribers, making ConvertKit an email marketing solution for everyone - whether you're new to email marketing or a seasoned professional email marketer.**
+**New to Kit?
+[Creating an account](https://app.kit.com/users/signup?plan=newsletter-free&utm_source=wordpress&utm_term=en_US&utm_content=readme) is 100% free for your first 10,000 subscribers, making Kit an email marketing solution for everyone - whether you're new to email marketing or a seasoned professional email marketer.**

 == Installation ==

 1. Upload the `convertkit-membermouse` folder to the `/wp-content/plugins/` directory
-2. Active the ConvertKit MemberMouse Integration plugin through the 'Plugins' menu in WordPress
+2. Active the Kit MemberMouse Integration plugin through the 'Plugins' menu in WordPress

 == Configuration ==

-1. Visit the settings page by clicking on the link under the plugin's name
-2. Enter your ConvertKit API key, which you can find [here](https://app.kit.com/account/edit), and save the settings
+1. Configure the plugin by navigating to `Settings > Kit Membermouse` in the WordPress Administration Menu, and clicking the `Connect` button
-3. Select a tag to add to customers who signup for each Membership Level
+2. Select a tag to add to customers who signup for each Membership Level
-4. Save your settings
+3. Save your settings

 == Screenshots ==

-1. ConvertKit MemberMouse settings page
+1. Kit MemberMouse settings page

 == Frequently asked questions ==